saxmjn/notebook/web3/danksharding.md

 ## Danksharding: EIP-4488 and EIP-4844

-Danksharding is the full realization of the rollup scaling.
-Danksharding turns Ethereum into a unified settlement and data availability layer.
+Danksharding is the full realization of the rollup scaling for Ethereum, turning it into a unified settlement and data availability layer.
 It was introduced as a part of Ethereum's rollup centric roadmap in 2020.

+The implementations planned as part of Danksharding are:
+* PBS (proposer/builder separation), to avoid requiring individual validators to process 32 MB of data in one slot.
+* Merged Free Markets
+* Data Availability Sampling
+* Blob Transaction

+These implementations are required to be in consensus-layer, and does not require any additional work from execution client.

 > [!info]
 > #### Sharding before Danksharding
 > Sharding is splitting up the Ethereum blockchain so that subsets of validators are only responsible for a fraction of the total data.
 This was originally intended to be the way for Ethereum to scale.
 However, layer 2 rollups have developed much faster than expected and have provided a lot of scaling already, and will provide much more after Proto-Danksharding is implemented.
 This means "shard chains" are no longer needed and have been dropped from the roadmap.

+> [!info]
+> #### Why does Danksharding require Proposer Builder Seperation?
+>
+> Proposer-builder separation is required to prevent individual validators from having to generate expensive commitments and proofs for 32MB of blob data.
+This would put too much strain on home stakers and require them to invest in more powerful hardware, which hurts decentralization.
+Instead, specialized block builders take responsibility for this expensive computational work.
+Then, they make their blocks available to block proposers to broadcast.
+The block proposer simply chooses the block that is most profitable.
+Anyone can verify the blobs cheaply and quickly, meaning any normal validator can check that the block builders are behaving honestly.
+This allows the large blobs to be processed without sacrificing decentralization.
+Misbehaving block builders could simply be ejected from the network and slashed - others will step into their place because block building is a profitable activity.

 ---
 ### EIP-4844 : Proto-Danksharding

 Proto-Danksharding, also known as [EIP-4844(opens in a new tab)](https://eips.ethereum.org/EIPS/eip-4844), is a way for [rollups](https://ethereum.org/en/layer-2/#rollups) to add cheaper data to blocks.
 It is an intermediately step to make txns on L2s cheaper and scale ethereum for > 100,000 tps.

 > [!Info]